 Liliane Bettencourt Net Worth

-Liliane Bettencourt net worth: Liliane Bettencourt was a Paris-born businesswoman, philanthropist, heiress, and socialite who had a net worth of $46 billion dollars at the time of her death.
-At the time of her death, her $46 billion fortune made her the richest woman on the planet, the richest person in France and the 11th richest in the world person overall.
-After adjusting for inflation, Liliane was the 6th richest woman in history.
+Liliane Bettencourt was a Paris-born businesswoman, philanthropist, heiress, and socialite who had a net worth of $46 billion dollars at the time of her death.
+At the time of her death, Liliane's $46 billion fortune made her the richest woman on the planet, the richest person in France and the 11th richest in the world person overall.
+After adjusting for inflation, Liliane was the 6th richest woman in history at the time of her death.
 The five women richer than Liliane are all from centuries ago.
-So she really was the richest woman in modern history.
+Several new women have since entered those ranks but during her lifetime, Liliane Bettencourt was technically the richest woman in modern history.

-Net Worth details: Bettencourt inherited her stake in the world's largest cosmetics company, L'Oreal, from her father who founded the company.
+Bettencourt inherited her stake in the world's largest cosmetics company, L'Oreal, from her father who founded the company.
 The Bettencourt Meyers family owns just under 33 percent of the share capital of L'Oreal, which makes up more than 185 million shares.
 Liliane's daughter Francoise and her two grandsons were named guardians of the family fortune in 2011 after a court dispute involving Bettencourt giving gifts to friends including Francois-Marie Banier.